What to Expect at A Workers’ Compensation Hearing in Massachusetts

 - The judge may make a decision immediately or take up to a few months to reach a decision

-What Happens After the Workers Comp Hearing?
+What Happens After a Workers Comp Hearing?

 The judge will notify you by mail of his or her final decision based on the evidence presented during the hearing.
 If the judge denies your claim, you can appeal to the Reviewing Board, made up of six administrative judges.
 You must file this appeal within 30 days of the judge’s decision.

-Contact a Massachusetts Workers’ Comp Attorney
+Why You Should Hire a Massachusetts Workers’ Comp Attorney

 Hearings can be stressful, overwhelming, and time-consuming, especially if you’re trying to go it alone.
 That’s why working with a workers’ comp attorney to advocate on your behalf, cross-examine witnesses, present evidence and arguments, and ask the right questions, is essential if you want the best possible outcome.